Sangramjit786/simple-springboot-restful-webservices/README.md

 A production-ready RESTful web service built with Spring Boot that demonstrates best practices in API development, including DTO pattern implementation, comprehensive exception handling, request validation, and API documentation.

+This repository ([simple-springboot-restful-webservices](https://github.com/Sangramjit786/simple-springboot-restful-webservices.git)) contains a **Spring Boot-based REST API project** that demonstrates best practices for building structured, maintainable, and production-ready web services.

+The project emphasizes the use of **DTO patterns, object mapping frameworks, centralized exception handling, validation, monitoring, and API documentation**.

 ## ✨ Features

 - **RESTful API Endpoints** for CRUD operations on User resources